jdlph/Path4GMNS/README.md

 ## Upcoming Features
 - [x] Read and output node and link geometries (v0.6.0)
 - [x] Set up individual agents from aggregated OD demand only when it is needed (v0.6.0)
+- [x] Provide a setting file in yaml to let users control key parameters (v0.6.0)
+- [x] Support for multi-demand-period and multi-agent-type (v0.6.0)
 - [x] Load columns/paths from existing runs and continue path-base UE (v0.7.0a1)
 - [x] Download the predefined GMNS test data sets to usrs' local machines when needed (v0.7.0a1)
 - [x] Calculate and show up multimodal accessibilities (v0.7.0a1)
+- [x] Add allowed use in terms of agent type (i.e., transportation mode) for links (v0.7.0a1)
+- [x] Apply advanced and faster implementation on accessibility evaluation using virtual centroids and connectors (v0.7.0)
+- [x] Get accessible nodes and links given mode and time budget (v0.7.0)
 - [ ] Visualize individual column/paths on user's call
 - [ ] Let users modify the network topology in a simple way by adding/removing nodes and links
 - [ ] Enable manipulations on the overall travel demand and the demand between an OD pair
-- [x] Support for multi-demand-period and multi-agent-type (v0.6.0)
-- [x] Add allowed use in terms of agent type (i.e., transportation mode) for links (v0.7.0a1)
-- [x] Provide a setting file in yaml to let users control key parameters (v0.6.0)
 - [ ] Adopt parallel computing to further boost the performance

 ## Implementation Notes